Visionary Canadian unleashes the potential of health research through innovative company Medeloop

 General Catalyst led the oversubscribed round with participation from Maven Ventures; the Ovo Fund; Ken Frazier, former Chairman and CEO of Merck among others.
 Cumulatively, Medeloop has raised nearly US$10M over the last 12 months and has a robust pipeline of upcoming contracts and partnerships, reflecting industry confidence in its capacity to pioneer AI techniques that will help numerous patients.
 This funding ensures continued expansion, key hires, and technological innovation.

-Founders Dr. René Caissie, CEO, adjunct professor at Stanford University School of Medicine with previous positions held at Université de Montréal and McGill University, and former surgeon and COO Andy Yakulis (Stanford GSB and U.S. Army Special Ops) have compiled a deeply passionate team from diverse backgrounds and expertise areas – including medicine, healthcare research, military and defense innovation, and AI.
+Founders Dr. Rene Caissie, CEO, adjunct professor at Stanford University School of Medicine with previous positions held at Université de Montréal and McGill University, and former surgeon, CTO Raghav Samavedem (AI, Stanford University), Chief Scientific Officer Dr. Josh Walonoski (PhD in genetics, Columbia University), and COO Andy Yakulis (Stanford GSB and U.S. Army Special Ops) have compiled a deeply passionate team from diverse backgrounds and expertise areas – including medicine, healthcare research, military and defense innovation, and AI.
 This robust combination fuels Medeloop's strength and determination.

 Visit www.medeloop.ai or contact [email protected] to learn more.